jaefarnc/aiclub-config/README.md

         - change autossh test0-azvm to autossh $RSHELL_HOST_CONFIG
     6. ./extssh.sh
     7. CTRL+b+d
-## Getting access to the ai club machine from your network
+## Getting access to the ai club machine from your network ( Your Local Machine )
     1. # inside your local machine, ssh $STD_HOST_CONFIG ( ssh into your vps )
     2. ssh -p $VPS_DOCKER_INT_PORT root@localhost
     Voila, you're good to go.
-## Setting up jupyter lab to proxy to your VPS's port 8000
+## Setting up jupyter lab to proxy to your VPS's port 8000 ( Your VPS and your Local Machine )
     # Presumably you've run ( jupyter lab --no-browser --allow-root --ip=0.0.0.0 --port=8888 ) in a tmux session in the aiclub docker container
     0. # inside vps, tmux
     1. ssh -L 8000:localhost:8888 -p $VPS_DOCKER_INT_PORT root@localhost